-Staging areas are proposed in Ellsworth Zacharias Park and Garcia Bend Park.
-These parks are well-landscaped and maintained; they provide visual relief from the intensive nature of surrounding urban and industrial development.
+Staging areas are proposed in Garcia Bend Park and at the Bill Conlin Sports Complex.
+These parks are well-landscaped and maintained, and they provide visual relief from the intensive nature of surrounding urban and industrial development.
 Because the human elements inside the parks, such as picnic tables, pathways, sports fields, and boat launch ramps, fit into a park-like setting, the elements considered as a whole provide a high degree of vividness, intactness, and unity.
 Therefore, the overall visual quality in the parks is high.
 As a viewer group, people engaged in recreational activities generally have heightened awareness of their surroundings, are familiar with the scenic resources in the area, and are generally seeking an experience in a natural setting.
 Therefore, the viewer sensitivity from within parks, residences immediately adjacent to the parks, and the Sacramento River adjacent to the parks is also high.

-Additional staging areas and levee improvement areas will be located in the Pocket area, which is heavily urbanized with residential housing.
+Additional staging areas and levee improvement areas will be located along the levee and the waterside of the levee in the Little Pocket area, which is heavily urbanized with housing.
 Homes border the levee, but views of the Sacramento River are blocked by the intervening height of the levee.
 Residences adjacent to project-related work and staging areas have views of the local street, surrounding homes and associated landscaping, and the land side of the levee (which typically includes some mature shade trees and annual and perennial grasses).
-Although the vividness is moderate, the intactness and unity throughout the Pocket area is high; therefore, the visual quality is considered high.
+Although the vividness is moderate, the intactness and unity throughout the Little Pocket area is high; therefore, the visual quality is considered high.

 Where the Sacramento River Parkway bike path has been officially designated and constructed, the levee crown is used by recreationists.
 Views from the crown consist of scenic images of the Sacramento River, tall green shade trees and other riparian vegetation on both sides of the river, and landscape trees and partial views of the backyards of residences landside of the levee.
-Boaters on the Sacramento River are also visible, as are scenic views of the boats docked on the west side of the river at Stan's Yolo Marina.
-A mosaic of green and brown agricultural fields is visible farther to the west.
+On the northern end of the project site, north of I Street, the landside views include an elevated viaduct carrying I-5 and vacant land partially developed with streets and other urban infrastructure.
+Boaters on the Sacramento River are also visible, as are scenic views of the boats docked on the west side of the river at Stan's Yolo Marina and the Sacramento Yacht Club.
+From the Little Pocket area, a mosaic of green and brown agricultural fields and suburban development is visible farther to the west.
 Boaters on the Sacramento River have similar views of the green riparian vegetation lining both banks, the water itself, and the marinas.
 Although the intactness is moderate, these views present a high degree of vividness and unity, and therefore the visual quality for recreationists on the river as well as the levee crown is considered high.
 The recreationists are also considered a sensitive viewer group.